SableRaf/Filters4Processing/README.md

 There is more to it than this but these tips should cover most basic filters.

-Now go dig for [filters on Shadertoy](https://www.shadertoy.com/results?query=filter)!
+Now go dig for some [filters](https://www.shadertoy.com/results?query=filter)!

+*Note: It is of course possible to port other types of shaders, but this document focuses on filters.*

 ## License
 All shaders from Shadertoy belong to there respective authors.
 Unless otherwise specified in the shader file, they are licensed under Creative Commons ([CC BY-NC-SA 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US))